tracymu/BEWDiful_Students/01_Setup/slides/slides_01.md

 ---

-##Terminal
+##Command Line
 ###Join The Developer Club

 * You are now one of the cool kids.
-	*	Keep practicing and see the cheat sheet in the handout for a list of common commands.

 ---